AstroNvim/docs/docs/Configuration/v2_migration.md

   },
   ```

 - We have removed the default escape bindings for the terminal mode.
 This caused a lot of frictions with users who wanted to use terminal interfaces within AstroNvim.
-We have also removed the `<C-\>` binding to toggle the terminal since this conflicted with a very useful default binding.
+We have also changed the `<C-\>` binding to be `<C-'>` for toggling the terminal since this conflicted with a very useful default binding.
 The following are the mappings that were removed just in case anyone wants to add them back:

   ```lua
   mappings = {